 Snowshoeing in the winter in Northern Minnesota has the advantage of outdoor activity with no ticks and no mosquitos.
 Unlike snowshoeing in the mountains, we have no danger of avalanche, either!
 We don’t have to worry about what trails are safe, or what beacons to purchase should we fall prey to a snow slide.

 Grand Rapids does not have mountains, however, we do have our vistas.
-There’s the top of Big Thunder at Sugar Hills, or the overlook at the top of the Tioga Mountain Biking Trail and one that I have mentioned in my previous writings: Doctor Hill on the Suomi Hills trails.
+There’s the top of Big Thunder at Sugar Hills, or the overlook at the top of the Tioga Mountain Biking Trail and one that I have mentioned in my previous writings.
 One can avoid the cross country ski tracks by heading south out of the north Suomi Trails parking lot and then following the signs.
 Don’t miss this wonderful view!

 Another treat is snowshoeing next to a running creek on a beautiful winter day, traveling through old growth pine forests along the way.
 You’ll find all this on the county maintained Wabana Trail System.
 Stay to the left and off the ski tracks, and then follow the posted maps.